tyeatts75/Data310/tues3.md

 (7) Make some predictions

 - The final aspect of the model I’ll examine is its ability to predict what class future flowers belong to by assigning it new feature data.
-To test this I passed an array into the model using the tf.convert_to_tensor feature.
+To test this, I passed an array into the model using the tf.convert_to_tensor feature.
 The array contains data for three flowers and has numeric values for each of the four features.
+  Once the array is passed through the model, it will give back the type of iris it believes it to be and what percentage confidence it has in that choice.
   - Here is the array of values I put into the model to make predictions:
     -       [7.1, 4.2, 2.6, 1.5,],
             [3.2, 1.2, 1.5, 0.7,],
             [6.3, 4.1, 2.2, 2.1]

   - The predicted type of iris for each flower are as follows:
     -       Example 0 prediction: Iris setosa (87.8%)
             Example 1 prediction: Iris versicolor (71.6%)
             Example 2 prediction: Iris setosa (82.6%)